Chianina: History

 Since the Second World War the Chianina has become a world breed, raised almost exclusively for its high quality meat.
-Through exportation of breeding stock, of frozen semen and of embryos, it has reached China, Russia, Asian countries and the Americas.
+Through exportation of breeding stock, of frozen semen and of embryos, it has reached Australia, China, Russia, Asian countries and the Americas.

-Breed description
+At the end of 2010 there were 47,236 head registered in Italy, of which more than 90% were in Tuscany, Umbria and Lazio; it is, after the Marchigiana, the second-most numerous indigenous beef breed of Italy.
+In 2025 the total population reported world-wide was estimated at just over 55000 head.
+Approximately 49000 of these, or about 89% of the total, were in Italy; the other countries reporting over 100 head were: Argentina, 1050; Mexico, 3710; and South Africa, 1151.

+Characteristics

 The Chianina is both the tallest and the heaviest breed of cattle.
 Mature bulls stand up to 1.8 m, and oxen may reach 2 m.
 It is not unusual for bulls to exceed 1600 kg in weight.
 Males standing over 1.51 m at 12 months are considered top-grade.
 A Chianina bull named Donetto holds the world record for the heaviest bull, reported by one source as 1740 kg when exhibited at the Arezzo show in 1955, but as 1780 kg and 1.85 m tall at the age of 8 by others including the Tenuta La Fratta, near Sinalunga in the province of Siena, where he was bred.
 Cows usually weigh 800–900 kg, but commonly exceed 1000 kg; those standing over 1.65 m are judged top-grade.
 Calves routinely weigh over 50 kg at birth.

-The coat of the Chianina is white; very slight grey shading round the eyes and on the foreparts is tolerated.
-The skin, muzzle, switch, hooves and the tips of the horns are black, as are the natural openings – the anus, vulva, eyelids, palate, tongue, and lower part of the scrotum.
+The coat is white; very slight grey shading round the eyes and on the foreparts is tolerated.
+The skin, the muzzle, the switch, the hooves and the tips of the horns are black, as are the natural openings – the anus, vulva, eyelids, palate, tongue, and lower part of the scrotum.
+As in other grey cattle, calves are invariably born wheaten (fromentino), but turn white within a few months.

-At the end of 2010 there were 47,236 head registered in Italy, of which more than 90% were in Tuscany, Umbria and Lazio; it is, after the Marchigiana, the second indigenous beef breed of Italy.

-Uses
+Use

-The Chianina is a dual purpose breed, raised both for meat and for draught use; the milk is barely sufficient for suckling.
+The Chianina is a dual-purpose breed, raised both for meat and for draught use; the milk is barely sufficient for suckling.